DanPearce/CI_PP5_Nexus/README.md

 **User Stories Covered: 15, 16, 17, 18**

 ### Profile Page
-The Profile page has been implemented to allow users to view all the content that has been posted by a particualr user.
-All their posts will be displayed in decending order.
+The Profile page has been implemented to allow users to view all the content that has been posted by a particular user.
+All their posts will be displayed in descending order.

 If the user has gone to a profile which isn't their own, they will have the ability to follow / unfollow users from this page.

-There are also various statistics displayed on this page, such as the users ammount of posts, ammount of followers and how many users they are following.
+There are also various statistics displayed on this page, such as the users amount of posts, amount of followers and how many users they are following.
 ![Profile Page](docs/main-features/main-features-11.png)
 **User Stories Covered: 4, 5, 19, 20, 21, 22**